PersonaFlow/agentstack/README.md

  <p align="center" style="color:green"><b><i>Note: This project is in the very early stages of development and testing.
 Breaking changes should therefore be expected until the first stable release.</i></b></p>

-> Web site and documentation are in the works, but in the meantime you can find the API documentation [on SwaggerHub](https://app.swaggerhub.com/apis-docs/DanOrlando/personaflow/0.1.0).
+>OpenAPI spec can be found [on SwaggerHub](https://app.swaggerhub.com/apis-docs/DanOrlando/personaflow/0.1.0).

 # Roadmap